capacitor-community/privacy-screen/README.md

 }
 ```

-If you do not want the plugin to be enabled on app launch, set `enable` to `false`.
+If you do not want the plugin to be enabled by default, set `enable` to `false`.

 ## Demo